Lindau Nobel Laureate Meetings

 2. Recent publication list, including conference presentations (maximum two pages)

-3. Letter of recommendation from your academic advisor or an internationally renowned scientist, including the specialist scientific expertise of the referee.
+3. Letter of recommendation from your academic advisor or an internationally renowned scientist.

 A strong letter of recommendation which highlights achievements such as academic excellence, conference publications, tutoring experience, awards received, print/online publications, extra-curricular activities and any other items of note specific to you is essential.